Nuclei-Software/nuclei-sdk/doc/source/design/board/nuclei_fpga_eval.rst

      the Nuclei Demo SoC Evaluation Core the Nuclei FPGA SoC you have.
    * You can also change the value passed to **DOWNLOAD** to run program in different modes.
-   * The FreeRTOS and UCOSII demos maybe not working in ``flashxip`` download mode in Nuclei FPGA board due to program running in Flash is really too slow.
+   * The FreeRTOS and UCOSII demos maybe not working in when run in xipflash in Nuclei FPGA board due to program running in Flash is really too slow.
      If you want to try these demos, please use ``sram`` download mode.

 .. _Nuclei FPGA Evaluation Kit Board Documents: https://nucleisys.com/developboard.php